Delta functions on twistor space and their sign factors: Introduction

 \section{Introduction}

-Studies on scattering amplitudes have been conducted using various methods and have progressed to the present [1].
-Twistor string theory is particularly impactful and uses twistor variables for analysis [2].
+Studies on scattering amplitudes have been conducted using various methods and have progressed to the present \cite{BT}.
+Twistor string theory is particularly impactful and uses twistor variables for analysis \cite{Wit}.
 In this theory, amplitudes in $\mathcal{N}=4$ super Yang-Mills theory (SYM) undergo a Fourier transform from momentum space to twistor space.
 This analysis was performed in the real twistor space corresponding to the split signature space-time instead of the complex twistor space corresponding to the Lorentz signature space-time, because real variables are in good agreement with the Fourier transform.
-The tree-level maximally helicity violating (MHV) amplitudes in the real twistor space have sign factors which violate the invariance of global conformal symmetry, particularly conformal inversion, despite a massless system [3,4,5].
-However, these amplitudes have local conformal symmetry [2].
-For example, the three-particle MHV amplitude, which is a component of the Britto-Cachazo-Feng-Witten (BCFW) recursion relation of tree amplitudes [6], is represented as a product of the sign factor and delta function using twistor variables [3] or as a product of sign factors using both twistor and dual twistor variables [4].
-The sign factors have been conjectured not to appear in the complex twistor space because their information will be incorporated into the \v{C}ech cohomological structure [3].
+The tree-level maximally helicity violating (MHV) amplitudes in the real twistor space have sign factors which violate the invariance of global conformal symmetry, particularly conformal inversion, despite a massless system \cite{MS,ACCK,KS}.
+However, these amplitudes have local conformal symmetry \cite{Wit}.
+For example, the three-particle MHV amplitude, which is a component of the Britto-Cachazo-Feng-Witten (BCFW) recursion relation of tree amplitudes \cite{DH}, is represented as a product of the sign factor and delta function using twistor variables \cite{MS} or as a product of sign factors using both twistor and dual twistor variables \cite{ACCK}.
+The sign factors have been conjectured not to appear in the complex twistor space because their information will be incorporated into the \v{C}ech cohomological structure \cite{MS}.
 Therefore, the appearance of sign factors is considered intrinsic to the real twistor space.
-Additionally, it is conjectured that delta functions on the complex twistor space will be constructed from a complex integral of complex delta functions which are defined by $\delta(z) = 1/(2 \pi i z)$ in terms of the \v{C}ech cohomology group without sign factors, and the integral contour will be chosen as suitable [3].
-However, the delta functions on the complex twistor space have been defined by the Dolbeault cohomology group in previous studies [7,8], and the \v{C}ech cohomological definition has not been defined.
+Additionally, it is conjectured that delta functions on the complex twistor space will be constructed from a complex integral of complex delta functions which are defined by $\delta(z) = 1/(2 \pi i z)$ in terms of the \v{C}ech cohomology group without sign factors, and the integral contour will be chosen as suitable \cite{MS}.
+However, the delta functions on the complex twistor space have been defined by the Dolbeault cohomology group in previous studies \cite{CSW}.
+This definition has been used in various recent studies on the scattering amplitudes in twistor theory \cite{recent}.
+The \v{C}ech cohomological definition of the delta functions has not been defined.
 Therefore, the sign factors in the complex twistor space are unknown.
-However, investigating them is useful for calculating the scattering amplitudes in terms of the BCFW recursion relations in twistor space.
+However, investigating them is useful for calculating the scattering amplitudes in terms of the BCFW recursion relations in twistor space and would facilitate studies of the scattering amplitude for non-Abelian gauge theory.